cotneit/shift-alt_behavior_change/README.md

 The purpose of this script is to prevent so called "ALT menu acceleration" from working when you press Shift + Alt and use Alt to switch languages while holding Shift.

+Controls: Right alt + Right ctrl to turn off/on

 Great thanks to TaranVH for the inspiration, he has similar script, but it works in a different way and has different usecases, he also has a lot of useful scripts, so if you're into video editing, you really should check out his YT channel and github:

 https://www.youtube.com/watch?v=vRld4bVFrpU